anchore/anchore-engine/README.md

 The Anchore engine can be accessed directly through a RESTful API or via the Anchore [CLI](https://github.com/anchore/anchore-cli).

 With a deployment of Anchore Engine running in your environment, container images are downloaded and analyzed from Docker V2 compatible container registries, and then evaluated against user customizable policies to perform security, compliance and best practices enforcement checks.
-Anchore Engine is appropriate to use stand alone/interactively, as a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline, or as a component integrated into existing container monitoring and control frameworks via integration with it's RESTful API.
+Anchore Engine is appropriate to use stand alone/interactively, as a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline, or as a component integrated into existing container monitoring and control frameworks via integration with its RESTful API.

 Anchore Engine is also the OSS foundation for [Anchore Enterprise](https://anchore.com/enterprise), which adds a graphical UI (providing policy management, user management, a summary dashboard, security and policy evaluation reports, and many other graphical client controls), and other back-end features and modules.